fsspec/filesystem_spec/docs/source/features.rst

 libraries to use, "blockcache" has restrictions: that you have a storage/OS combination which supports sparse files, that the backend implementation uses files which derive ``from AbstractBufferedFile``, and that the library you pass the resultant object to accepts generic python file-like objects.
-You should not mix block- and file-caches in the same directory.
+You should not mix block- and file-caches in the same directory. "simplecache" is the same as "filecache", except without the options for cache expiry and to check the original source - it can be used where the target can be considered static, and particularly where a large number of target files are expected (because no metadata is written to disc).
+Only "simplecache" is guaranteed thread/process-safe.